Teach an Adult Education Class

 Application Requirements

 Titles should be concise, accessible, and compelling to a general audience.
 Descriptions should briefly convey the topics and ideas your class will cover and what participants can expect to learn.
-We will use these in marketing materials and may edit them for length and style.

 This is the bulk of your proposal.
 We want to know what ideas and themes you want to discuss, what interests or excites you about your topic, and why you want to share this with people.
 We look for clear organization of lesson plan and materials as well as appealing and engaging content for our audience.